-This is a fairly new phenomenon in British Columbia.
+This is a fairly new phenomenon in British Columbia (BC).

-Until recently, municipal bylaws throughout the province prohibited people from drinking beer, wine and other booze outdoors in public.
+Until just a few years ago, municipal bylaws throughout the province prohibited people from drinking beer, wine and other alcohol outdoors in public.
 The only exceptions were bar and restaurant patios, licensed beer gardens, campsites, private property and a few other places under certain circumstances.
-Parts of BC have now, however, suddenly become much more daring and liberated!
+Parts of BC have fairly recently, however, become much more daring and liberated!